Determine Your Needs

-If you or your employees are very effective with people, a video of them serving customers or speaking about resolving customer issues can make the experience more personal for visitors.
+If you or your employees are very effective with people, a video showcasing your staff serving customers or speaking about how they resolved customer issues can make the experience more personal for site visitors.

 YouTube and similar sites provide an economic way to upload and convert video to a usable format.
 YouTube can be linked to or embedded into your site and you can have a YouTube account where all your videos are listed in one location.

 Infographics can provide your visitors with a new way to view information about your product or service or share it with friends and contacts.

 An example is this infographic (only a portion is shown):